luiscarlospando/luiscarlospando.com/index.md

 # Edit theme's home layout instead if you wanna make some changes
 # See: https://jekyllrb.com/docs/themes/#overriding-theme-defaults
 layout: default
-description: Web developer 💻, punk rocker 🤘, beer aficionado 🍺 and a Nintendo freak 🕹 since 1990.
+description: I do stuff for the web 💻, love punk rock 🤘, sort of a vinyl junkie 🎧 and a Nintendo freak 🕹 since 1990.
 Probably better than you at Mario Kart 🏁.
 image: /assets/images/logo.png
 ---